sfu-bigdata/bd-glossary/Glossary.md

 A dendrogram is a [diagram](#visualization) representing a tree.
 This diagrammatic representation is frequently used in different contexts: in hierarchical [clustering](# clustering), it illustrates the arrangement of the clusters produced by the corresponding analyses. [#lesson-09](#lesson-09)

+[^]: How Do You Explain A Dendrogram? – chetumenu.com. https://chetumenu.com/how-do-you-explain-a-dendrogram/

 ### DESCRIPTIVE ANALYTICS

 An initial stage of data processing that involves creating a summary of historical data with the goal of answering the question, "What happened?"[^13],[^14] [#data-analysis](#data-analysis)